-Speed is a fundamental predictor of crash survival.
+Speed is the number one contributing factor in determining if a crash is fatal.
 Without the protection of an automobile, the human body has a limited tolerance for speeds higher than 20 miles per hour.
 Speed is especially lethal for people walking and biking.
-To preserve human life, our transportation system should be designed for reasonable speeds.

-This Three-Year Action Plan outlines Vision Zero’s near-term goals.
-It is rooted Mayor Kenney’s commitment to improving the traffic safety and saving lives, and is a result of a collaboration of various governmental agencies, as well as community and advocacy groups.
+This Five-Year Action Plan refines the City’s approach to Vision Zero.
+It is renewing Mayor Kenney’s commitment to reducing fatalities on a system wide level, and is a result of a collaboration of various governmental agencies, as well as community and advocacy groups.

 Reducing traffic-related deaths to zero on Philadelphia streets by 2030 will require data-informed prioritization of investments.
 The High Injury Network provides that focus.

-Using a five-year trend of crash data (PennDOT, 2012 - 2016), the High Injury Network is comprised of the corridors across the city on which fatal crashes and crashes that result in severe injury occur.
+Using a five-year trend of crash data ( PennDOT, 2014 - 2018; excludes interstates), the High Injury Network is comprised of the corridors across the city on which fatal crashes and crashes that result in severe injury occur.
 These crashes may have involved people in vehicles or people walking and biking.

-Fifty percent of all traffic deaths and severe injuries occurred on just 12% of Philadelphia streets.
-This 12% of streets comprised the High Injury Network.
+Eighty percent of all traffic deaths and serious injuries occurred on just twelve percent of Philadelphia streets.
+This twelve percent of streets comprises the High Injury Network.
 By prioritizing investments along these corridors, we can save lives and prevent severe injuries.

-This High Injury Network will serve as the focus of the Vision Zero strategies outlined in this Three-Year Action Plan.
+This High Injury Network will serve as the focus of the Vision Zero strategies outlined in the Five-Year Action Plan.